-- The Certificate of Completion is designed as a record that verifies that a professional development course was taken and passed.
+The Certificate of Completion is designed as a record that verifies that a professional development course was taken and passed.
 This Certificate of Completion is required to obtain your Clock Hours.

-- Shae will mark your course as complete.
+Kayla will mark your course as complete.

 You will then be able to complete a quick evaluation and purchase your Clock Hours.

-- Questions?
-Contact Shae Eldredge at 509-667-7115 or email her at email@example.com.
+Questions?
+Contact Kayla Langston at 509-667-7115 or email her at email@example.com.